Biographies

 Return to the Fashion World

 After the war, Christian Dior dressed up women like flowers.
-He dressed them in crinoline, tightened their waist and filled numerous folds on the thighs.
-Coco Chanel was laughing at this ‘hyper-femininity’: “Look how ridiculous these women are, wearing clothes by a man who doesn’t know women, never had one, and dreams of being one.”
+He dressed them in crinoline, tightened their waist, and filled numerous thigh folds.
+Coco Chanel laughed at this ‘hyper-femininity’: “Look how ridiculous these women are, wearing clothes by a man who doesn’t know women, never had one, and dreams of being one.”

-When Coco Chanel returned from Switzerland to Paris, it was full of a generation of fashionistas, who were convinced that “Chanel” is a brand of perfumes.
-She rented a small two-room apartment at her favorite hotel Ritz in Paris.
+When Coco Chanel returned from Switzerland to Paris, it was full of a generation of fashionistas convinced that “Chanel” is a brand of perfumes.
+She rented a small two-room apartment at her favorite hotel, the Ritz in Paris.

 Coco got involved in the fashion industry again.
-When Marlene Dietrich asked Coco Chanel, why she needed it, she explained it her that she was dying of boredom.
+When Marlene Dietrich asked Coco Chanel why she needed it, she explained that she was dying of boredom.

-The first reaction of experts and press to a new collection of Coco Chanel was shock and outrage – she could not offer anything new!
-Alas, the critics failed to understand that this was precisely the secret of her: nothing new, only an eternal, timeless elegance.
+The first reaction of experts and the press to a new collection of Coco Chanel was shock and outrage – she could not offer anything new!
+Alas, the critics failed to understand that this was precisely her secret: nothing new, only an eternal, timeless elegance.
 Coco took revenge for a year.
 The collection that failed miserably in Paris was slightly revised and shown overseas.
 Americans gave her an ovation.
 There was a triumph of the little black dress in the United States.
-It was an honor to a new generation of fashionable women to wear Chanel clothes and Coco herself turned into a tycoon, managing the largest fashion house in the world fashion industry.
+It was an honor for a new generation of fashionable women to wear Chanel clothes.
+Coco became a tycoon, managing the most prominent fashion house in the fashion industry.

 During these years, she created the Pink Chanel suit.
-On November 22, 1963, when the President John F. Kennedy was assassinated his wife wore a double-breasted, strawberry pink and navy trim collared Chanel wool suit.
-In the 1960s, the Pink Chanel suit has become a symbol for her husband’s assassination and one of the iconic items of fashion.
-Many times the suit has been shamelessly copied to the last braid, to the last golden button and stitching.
+On November 22, 1963, when President John F. Kennedy was assassinated, his wife wore a double-breasted, strawberry pink and navy trim collared Chanel wool suit.
+In the 1960s, the Pink Chanel suit became a symbol of her husband’s assassination and one of the iconic items of fashion.
+The suit has often been shamelessly copied to the last braid, to the last golden button and stitching.
 Nevertheless, the name of Coco Chanel is more than a suit.

 Once Coco Chanel said: “Fashion fades, only style remains the same.”

-The world has recognized her as the only trendsetter of the most refined elegance.
-The Chanel’s style concept firmly anchored in the fashion industry.
-The Chanel’s style means that a suit should be functional and comfortable.
+The world has recognized her as the only trendsetter of refined elegance.
+Chanel’s style concept is firmly anchored in the fashion industry.
+Chanel’s style means that a suit should be functional and comfortable.
 If a Chanel suit has buttons, they certainly should be buttoned.
-A Chanel suit is usually worn with low-heeled toe cross strap shoes.
-Chanel designed skirt below the knee with pockets where a businesswoman could put a cigarette case.
-By the way, the idea of wearing a bag over shoulder also belongs to Mademoiselle Coco.
+A Chanel suit is usually worn with low-heeled-toe cross-strap shoes.
+Chanel designed a skirt with pockets below the knee where a businesswoman could put a cigarette case.
+By the way, the idea of wearing a bag over the shoulder also belongs to Mademoiselle Coco.

 Coco Chanel maintained an incredible performance until old age.
 New fashion ideas came to her mind even in her sleep.
-The secret of success of this fantastic brand lies in its roots.
-From the very beginning, The House of Chanel sold the art of living but not only clothing for women.
+The secret to the success of this fantastic brand lies in its roots.
+From the beginning, The House of Chanel sold the art of living, not only clothing for women.

 Coco Chanel could not die during a working time.
 She could not let this happen.
 On January 10, 1971, she died quietly in the hotel room of Ritz with a window view of the luxuriously decorated The House of Chanel.
-As of 2014, the revenue of Chanel reached $7.43 billion.
-When Coco Chanel died, there were found only three dresses in her wardrobe.
-However, they were “very stylish attires” as would have said Gabrielle “Coco” Chanel.
-We hope you have enjoyed exploring a complete biography of Coco Chanel – the Woman, who changed the world of fashion.
+As of 2014, Chanel’s revenue reached $7.43 billion.
+When Coco Chanel died, only three dresses were found in her wardrobe.
+However, they were “very stylish attires,” as Gabrielle “Coco” Chanel would have said.
+We hope you have enjoyed exploring a complete biography of Coco Chanel – the Woman who changed the world of fashion.

 Similar Posts: